 Allow watermarks to work on layered PDFs

-Face it, you’ll never have this feature with an open source PDF parsing plugin.
-That’s the truth, and it’s because of licensing issues.
-This feature is never coming to WooCommerce PDF Watermark, and we cannot fathom why they would suggest such a thing
+Face it, you’ll never get this feature with a free, open source, PDF parsing plugin.
+That’s the truth, and it’s because of licensing issues and because better libraries are not free.

 Selectable link stripping

-This is another feature that has been coming soon on the WooCommerce website for a very long time.
+This is another feature that has been “coming soon” on the WooCommerce website for a very long time.
 If Woo is referring to PDF internal links, it’s a false promise, this feature is never coming.
-That’s because the PDF libraries available to ship with GNU licensed WordPress plugins do not parse internal links (Table of Contents) into memory, and won’t because of how they are written in the PDF stream.
-Besides, this is just odd.
+It’s a really odd promise in fact, one we actually cannot fathom.
 Who wants links, or anything, stripped from their PDFs?
 If you own a PDF, why not just strip it yourself before sharing it?
+Maybe something was lost in translation.

 “Unable to serve the file at this time.
 The file does not support watermarking.”